 If all goes according to plan, Thrihnukagigur volcano could then potentially be open to the public through a ground tunnel, making it one of the most unique tourist attractions in the world.

 In order to discover more, it was decided to offer a tour for the general public.
 The operation started in June 2012 and continued through August.
 In short, the tour turned out to be a great success and Thrihnukagigur volcano is now recognised as a tourist attraction in Iceland.
-Hence, it was decided to offer the tour again in the summer of 2013, 2014 and now in 2015, at the same time, continue with the ongoing environmental, geological and marketing research on the volcano.
+Hence, it was decided to offer the tour again in the summer of 2013, but at the same time, continue with the ongoing environmental, geological and marketing research on the volcano.